New Zealand women's national rugby union team

-The New Zealand women's rugby union team, called the Black Ferns (Rarauhe Pango /mi/), represents New Zealand in women's international rugby union, which is regarded as the country's national sport.
+The New Zealand women's rugby union team, called the Black Ferns (Rarauhe Pango /mi/), represents New Zealand in women's international rugby union, which is the country's national sport.
 The team has won six out of ten Women's Rugby World Cup tournaments.

-They have an 82 percent winning record in Test Match rugby, (updated 27 September 2025).
+As of 27 September 2025, the Black Ferns have an 82 percent winning record in test match rugby.
 Since their official international debut in 1991, the Black Ferns have lost to only five of the sixteen nations they have played against — Canada, England, France, Ireland and the United States.
 The team performs a haka before every match; this is a Māori challenge or posture dance.
 Traditionally the Black Ferns use the haka Ko Uhia Mai.